Hot Springs Village, Arkansas

 Hot Springs Village is a census-designated place (CDP) in Garland and Saline counties in the U.S. state of Arkansas.
 As it is situated in two counties, it is also part of two metropolitan statistical areas.
 The portion in Garland County is within the Hot Springs Metropolitan Statistical Area, while the portion extending into Saline County is part of the Little Rock–North Little Rock–Conway Metropolitan Statistical Area.
-The population was 12,807 at the 2010 census.
-In land area, it is the largest gated community in the United States.
+The population was 15,861 at the 2020 census.
+It is the largest gated community in the United States.